Jaypad07/SmartRx/README.md

 ### General Approach
 In our development process, we have adopted an agile approach with a focus on collaboration and iterative development.
 We have been utilizing pair programming extensively, both in duos and as a quad, to leverage the collective skills and expertise of our team members.

+Here are some key aspects of our general approach:

+1. Collaborative Environment: We foster a collaborative environment where every team member actively participates and contributes to the project.
+Pair programming allows us to work closely together, share knowledge, and make collective decisions.

+2. Rotation and Diversity: We rotate pairs regularly to ensure that everyone gets a chance to work with different team members.
+This helps us leverage diverse perspectives, cross-pollinate ideas, and build a strong sense of camaraderie within the team.

+3. Clear Goals and Objectives: Each pairing session has clear goals and objectives.
+We define specific tasks or features to work on during the session, ensuring that we stay focused and aligned with the project requirements.

+4. Roles and Responsibilities: Within each pair or quad, we assign roles and responsibilities.
+We have a designated driver who actively writes the code, while the navigator provides guidance, reviews the code, and ensures adherence to best practices.
+We periodically rotate these roles to promote equal participation and knowledge sharing.

+5. Effective Communication: Communication is vital in our pairing sessions.
+We engage in open and frequent communication, discussing ideas, brainstorming solutions, and seeking clarifications.
+We value active listening and constructive feedback, which enables us to make informed decisions and deliver high-quality code.

+6. Continuous Learning: Pair programming serves as a platform for continuous learning and skill development.
+We actively share insights, coding techniques, and best practices with each other.
+This collaborative learning environment helps us grow individually and as a team.

+7. Code Reviews and Quality Assurance: We prioritize code reviews within the team.
+Each pair or quad conducts code reviews, providing feedback and suggestions for improvement.
+This practice ensures code quality, adherence to coding standards, and helps identify and resolve any issues early in the development process.

+8. Adaptability and Agility: We value adaptability and embrace changes throughout the development process.
+We regularly reflect on our progress, discuss lessons learned, and make adjustments to our approach as needed.
+This iterative mindset allows us to respond to evolving project requirements effectively.

 #### User Stories and Link
 #### ERD Diagram